mierdev/mierdev/README.md

 ## Hi there! :blush:

+I have dabbled in coding several times over the past few years (mostly some HTML/CSS, Python and C# for Unity), so I'm no stranger to the joy of just building cool stuff 💻

 Currently I'm exploring software development in a broad spectrum, learning the fundamentals of programming and diving into a few languages to see which avenues interest me the most to pursue further.

 Things I'm learning: